gateio/gateapi-php/docs/Api/FuturesApi.md

 Query account book

-If the `contract` field is provided, it can only filter records that include this field after 2023-10-30.
+If the contract field is passed, only records containing this field after 2023-10-30 can be filtered。 2023-10-30 can be filtered。 2023-10-30 can be filtered。

 ### Example